-However, Angel eventually convinces Lilah to give him the information he was seeking, with the argument that Angel will either use it to stop The Beast (in which case Lilah wins) or Angel will die trying (in which case Lilah also wins).
-As it turns out he decided to Take a Third Option, so in the end it's more played straight.
+Played straight when Angel later convinces Lilah to give him the information he was seeking, with the argument that Angel will either use it to stop The Beast (in which case Lilah wins) or Angel will die trying (in which case Lilah also wins).
+In the end, Lilah ends up allying with Angel's team out of necessity because the Beast slaughters the rest of Wolfram & Hart.

 Another episode has a scene deliberately written in defiance of the trope, which Straczynski hates.
 Mortal enemies Londo and G'Kar are trapped in an elevator with a fire outside draining their oxygen.
 Londo declares that they'll have to work together to escape but G'Kar refuses: he's perfectly fine with dying as long as he gets to see Londo die, too.

-Battlestar Galactica (Reimagined): Has this quite a few times as well, usually involving Cylons and humans co-operating, such as Athena's Heel-Face Turn and the rebel Cylon faction seeking Galactica's help against Brother Cavil.
+Battlestar Galactica (2003): Has this quite a few times as well, usually involving Cylons and humans co-operating, such as Athena's HeelFace Turn and the rebel Cylon faction seeking Galactica's help against Brother Cavil.
 However the "enemy of my enemy is my friend" quote is actually used by President Roslin when she teams up with terrorist-turned-radical politician Tom Zarek, after Commander Adama tries to force her resignation.

-Buffy the Vampire Slayer: Buffy teamed up with Spike to stop Angelus at the end of season 2.
-With some unusual fallout; because the main time she'd met him had been during this Enemy Mine situation, when Spike returned in season 3, Joyce thought that they were actually allies and let him in.
-In season four he also teamed up with them a few times for various reasons (once because Giles just paid him to), and by the fifth he ran out of a need for outside excuses and turned into a straight ally.
+Buffy teamed up with Spike to stop Angelus at the end of Season 2.
+With some unusual fallout; because the main time she'd met him had been during this Enemy Mine situation, when Spike returned in Season 3, Joyce thought that they were actually allies and let him in.
+In Season 4, he also teamed up with them a few times for various reasons (once because Giles just paid him to), and by the fifth he ran out of a need for outside excuses and turned into a straight ally.